Special Needs Assessment Service (SNAS)- Coronavirus

 - Age Ranges

-To use this service you can request an assessment for your child and you should consult the Special Educational Needs Co-Ordinator (SENCO) at the child's school.
+To use this service you can request an EHC Needs assessment for your child or young person.
+If possible, consult the Special Educational Needs Co-Ordinator (SENCO) at the child's school.